 By the time I was a student in the late '70s, a lot of the tall sandstone buildings had been pulled down to make way for tower blocks.
 Back then they were the new shiny future, taking the people out of the Victorian ghettos and into the present day.

 Fast forward to the present day and there are all new ghettos.
 The tower blocks are ruled by drug gangs and pimps.
 Meanwhile there have been many attempts to gentrify the city centre, with designer shops being built in old warehouses, with docklands developments building expensive apartments where sailors used to get services from hard faced girls, and with shiny, trendy bars full of glossy expensively dressed bankers.

 And underneath it all the old Glasgow still lies, slumbering, a dreaming god waiting for the stars to be right again.
 It can be found in the places where Derek walks, in bars untouched by time, in the closes of tenement buildings that carry the memories of past glories, and in the voices of older men and women who travel through the modernity unseen, impervious to its charms.

 Derek Adams, The Midnight Eye, knows the ways of the old city.
 And, if truth be told, he prefers them to the new.

-He's turned up in three novels so far, THE AMULET, THE SIRENS and THE SKIN GAME, all out now in ebook at all the usual online stores and in shiny new paperback and audiobook editions from Gryphonwood Press.
+Derek has been with me from very close to the start of my writing career; the first short story, THE JOHNSON AMULET that later turned into the first novel, was among the earliest things I wrote back in late 1992.
+He's turned up in three novels so far, THE AMULET, THE SIRENS and THE SKIN GAME, all still available singly in ebook at all the usual online stores and in shiny audiobook editions from Gryphonwood Press.